mets/METS-board/web documents/metsoverview.md

 identifying the files belonging to a particular version of the document a simple task.

 The location of the files is captured in the `<FLocat>` element.
 The attribute pair `LOCTYPE` and `LOCREF` must be used when using a reference of any kind.
-The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path, see  [[suggested values](https://github.com/mets/METS-schema/wiki/METS2-Suggested-Attribute-Values)]
+The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path, see  [METS2 Suggested Attribute Values](https://github.com/mets/METS-schema/wiki/METS2-Suggested-Attribute-Values) for more suggested values), and the actual reference is given in `LOCREF` attribute.
->TO DECIDE: provide information about relative file references or not?

-), and the actual reference is given in `LOCREF` attribute.

 You may note the presence of the `GROUPID` attributes with identical values on the two audio `<file>` elements; these indicate that the two